RealOrangeOne/theorangeone.net/content/posts/steam-igpu-linux.md

 image: http://stuffpoint.com/steam/image/91140-steam-steam-wallpaper-circles.png
 ---

-Running steam on linux is great, besides for the game support obviously.
+Running steam on linux is great, besides the triple-a game support obviously.
 But running it on an iGPU has recently been causing me problems, mainly under Arch.

 ## Stacktrace:
 ```text